Is it permissible to imitate scholars if we know their reasons?

-As it is understood from the explicit of the statement of his honor Allamah Mansoor Hashemi Khorasani may God protect him in the noble book “Return to Islam”, the meaning of imitation is acting upon someone else’s saying or deed without reason, and therefore acting upon someone else’s saying or deed with reason is not considered imitation, but it is considered following the reason.
-Therefore, it is permissible to act upon the religious order of scholars in the case that they provide convincing reasons for it from the Book of God or Mutawatir Sunnah of the Prophet or the common sense, rather it is probably considered obligatory to do so; since acting upon it in that case, is acting upon the Book of God or Mutawatir Sunnah of the Prophet or the common sense.
+As it is clear from the explicit statement of Allamah Mansoor Hashemi Khorasani, may God Almighty protect him, in the book Return to Islam, imitation means acting on what others say or do without reason, and therefore, acting on what others say or do with reason is not considered imitation, but rather it is following the reason.
+Hence, acting on the fatwas of scholars if they provide convincing reasons for them from the Book of God, the mutawatir Sunnah of the Prophet, or the sound intellect is permissible, but rather obligatory; because acting on them, in this case, is considered acting on the Book of God, the mutawatir Sunnah of the Prophet, or the sound intellect.